 We’re glad you asked.
 After over 20 years in the marketing industry and a habit of staying on the leading edge in digital marketing since its inception, we believe we have developed a digital marketing funnel that will send new patients flocking to your doors.
 Find out what we consider to be our “secret sauce” below.

-5 Steps for Orthodontists Who Want to Register More Patients
+Digital Marketing for Orthodontists Who Want to Register More Patients

 If you want to register more patients for your orthodontics practice, you have to think like your prospective patients!
 It is well-known in the digital marketing industry that people go through four stages as they are being convinced to buy–they are called the “four stages of the buying cycle“–these stages are Attract, Engage, Convert, and Close.
 We have added one more stage–Prepare.
 It is important that you have a couple digital marketing “ducks in a row” before you dive into the buying cycle.
 If you follow the advice under each of these stages, you should see results in a matter of months!